kjs29/Python/Things I don't understand/(Solved)How can I print number and list in one dictionary?.md

-Let's say there is a dictionary
+Let's say there is a dictionary that holds many different types of values
 ```
 favourite_number = {
   "Do":1,